Plan for the future of your craftroom and hear what the studio owners would possibly change about theirs.

 Episode 11 marks the release of our last regular Crafted Spaces episode.
 We hope that you've been enjoying this series!
 Three Crafted Spaces Studio Tour episodes will be shared with you at the end of August.
 You'll get a close-up view to see how Keisha, Mackenzie, and Mary have their Crafted Spaces organized and decorated.
 Keep watching for more updates on these three tours!

-It's important to build in storage for today, but to also be flexible for designing your room for the future.
+It's important to build in storage for today, but to also be flexible for redesigning your room for the future.
 You want to be able to use the space you've designed for a long time.
 Think "How will I use this space in the next 5-10 years?"
 Once you think about this, you can consider whether or not you'd plan on expanding your craft room based on your interest in your crafting hobby.
 It's necessary to ensure that you have a grasp on all of the supplies you own now, and what you may think that you'll need in the future.
 Make sure to share those needs with the contractor so that they can carefully help you plan for the space that will house all of your crafting.

 If you're like Mary Fish, who likes permanent cabinets, she decided she wanted to have built-in storage and she keeps some of them empty.
 Not all of your spaces have to be filled!
 What a good reminder.